How Business Owners Can Help

 The state has expanded the EITC/OSTC program to allow individuals to join a special purpose entity (SPE) whose sole purpose is to allow an individual’s tax liability to become eligible for these tax credit programs.
 Several community members, composed of CPAs and attorneys, created Jewish Scholarship LLC’s to serve as the SPE’s for this specific purpose.
 Individuals submit their EITC application directly to the SPE.

-Please contact Rabbi Perl for more information on any of the EITC programs.
+Please contact Miriam Gowar for more information on any of the EITC programs.